ceolin/zephyr/doc/rfc/userspace-syscall-validation-without-userspace.md

 1. **Performance Impact**: Validation adds overhead.
 This should be documented and measured.

 2. **Error Handling**: Currently, verification functions use `K_OOPS()` which kills the calling thread.
-In supervisor mode without userspace, this behavior may need to be configurable (e.g., return error codes vs. oops).
+This is problematic in kernel space because:
+   - Killing kernel threads (especially essential threads) can crash the system
+   - Kernel threads may be in interrupt context or holding locks, making termination unsafe
+   - Kernel threads are trusted code, so killing them may be too harsh for validation failures
+   - Alternative approaches need careful consideration:
+     * Return error codes (but changes API semantics - APIs that don't currently return errors would need to)
+     * Log and continue (may mask bugs)
+     * Configurable error handling (adds complexity)
+     * Use assertions that can be disabled (defeats the purpose)
+   - This is a fundamental design challenge that needs resolution before implementation

 3. **Dependencies**: Some validation functions may depend on userspace infrastructure.
 These dependencies need to be identified and made optional or replaced.